ArganVerrier/Learning-controls-and-interactions-for-DDSP/Solordinario/readme.md

 #### VAE_Solordinario_VF.ipynb
 Notebook to trained the model to encode envelopes in a latent space of 64 dimensions and reconstruct them with a decodeur.
-The model trained is save in the file "vaeMODELtrainedOK".
+The model trained is save in the file "vae_model_trained".
 To visualise and listen the reconstructions, we have create a class in file "visualizer.py.".

 #### Visualizer_MANUAL.ipynb